How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 How Often Should You Get a Silk Press?

-Just like "Creamy Crack" or a chemical relaxer.
-Getting silk presses can become addicting, which, I understand!
+Like "Creamy Crack" or a chemical relaxer, getting silk presses can become addicting, which I understand!

-I spend the majority of the year rocking my curls and, although I love my texture, I also like the results of a perfectly crafted silk press.
-But, love isn't enough.
+I spend most of the year rocking my curls, and although I love my texture, I also love the results of a perfectly crafted silk press.
+But love isn't enough.
 And too much of a good thing is not good at all.

 The answer to how often you should get a silk press depends on a few factors surrounding your hair care and overall hair health.
-I've never met a stylist who suggests that a client get back to back heat styles, I believe that professional heat styling is far safer than heat styling at home.
+I've never met a stylist suggesting that a client get back-to-back thermal styles, but if you insist, I believe that professional heat styling is far safer than heat styling at home.

-If you're going to opt to get a silk press frequently, then I suggest you seek the advice of your stylist and commit to the hair care regimen he or she recommends.
+If you're going to get a silk press frequently, I suggest you seek the advice of your stylist and commit to the hair care regimen they recommend.

 relaxed vs natural